DANIEL-BOERESCU/DANIEL-BOERESCU/README.md

 ### Future Plans:
 Coming from a logistics background, where my position is export airfreight manager :airplane:
-In this role I aquired skills in operations, management, data manipulation and interpretation.
+\n In this role I aquired skills in operations, management, data manipulation and interpretation.
-Looking to make a career change into the :computer: tech industry and get a job as a code writer, code tester, data analysis.
+\n Looking to make a career change into the :computer: tech industry and get a job as a code writer, code tester, data analysis.

 <!--